Skip to main content

 note

-The Managed Identity Client Id is available in the Azure Portal, navigating to the Managed Identity resource: Azure Portal showing the client id
+You can obtain the Managed Identity Client ID in the Azure Portal by navigating to the Managed Identity resource:

 - name: Azure Login